 There’s never a lull in the action when it comes to business planning and productivity incentives.
 If it feels like the business is slowing, then it’s an excellent time to condense assets and rethink software, processes, and systems.

-And, of course, integrate and automate into the future to bring out your best business!
+And, of course, integrate and automate going forward to bring out your best in business!

-Start by doing an honest audit of resources for an excellent way to gain clarity and take a realistic, objective look at where things currently stand.
+Start with an honest audit of resources to gain clarity and take a realistic, objective look at where things currently stand.
 Many businesses discover wasteful spending on unused software by doing this exercise.
-Others may find unnecessary redundancies, which are also wasteful.
+Others may find unnecessary redundancies wasteful.

 Leveraging what you have and understanding what you’re missing helps you align your business action plan to obtain realistic results.
 It also identifies weaknesses, so you know what to improve or upgrade.